Plantra Greenhouse Grow Tube Guidelines: SunFlex Grow Tubes for Trees

 IMPORTANT: Firmly tap the top of the tube to seat the tube base into the soil.
 Mound additional soil around tube base as needed to reduce entry by rodents.

-E. Attach the grow tube to the stake with 3 Twist-Lock Double Wire Twist Ties included.
-Begin by inserting 1 Plantra Twist-Lock tie through a top tie-hole from the outside, guiding it around the stake and back out the other paired tie hole.
+E. Attach the grow tube to the stake with 3 Twist Lock Soft Wire Ties included.
+Begin by inserting 1 Plantra Twist Lock tie through a top tie-hole from the outside, guiding it around the stake and back out the other paired tie hole.
 Twist both tie ends firmly so that the tube and stake are tight together to prevent the grow tube from sliding up from wind or contact by animals.
 Repeat steps for middle and bottom tie holes.